MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

     + Enable registering credential-less ADLS Gen2 datastore.
     + Improved error message when trying to download or mount an incorrect dataset type.
     + Update time series dataset filter sample notebook with more examples of partition_timestamp that provides filter optimization.
-    + Change the sdk and CLI to accept subscriptionId, resourceGroup, workspaceName, peConnectionName as parameters instead of ArmResourceId when deleting private endpoint connection.
+    + Change the SDK and CLI to accept subscriptionId, resourceGroup, workspaceName, peConnectionName as parameters instead of ArmResourceId when deleting private endpoint connection.
     + Experimental Decorator shows class name for easier identification.
     + Descriptions for the Assets inside of Models are no longer automatically generated based on a Run.
   + **azureml-datadrift**